 Average depth 10 feet; maximum depth 35 feet

 Lucky Landing (479-641-7615), a private bait shop on the south side of the lake, offers boat and motor rentals, campsites with water and electric hookups, restrooms, rental cabins and fishing supplies.
 The ramp at Lucky Landing is public and free to use.
-The Atkins city park on the northeast corner features a pavilion and picnic facilities.
+Atkins City Park on the northeast corner features a pavilion and picnic facilities.
 The lake also sports two handicapped-accessible fishing piers, four fishing jetties, five concrete boat ramps and one shale boat ramp.
-Motels and restaurant are available in Atkins.
+Motels and restaurants are available in Atkins.

 Blue catfish, bowfin, bullhead, common carp, grass carp, grass pickerel, green sunfish, longear sunfish, warmouth

 Other outdoor attractions in the area include Galla Creek Wildlife Management Area just to the southwest off Arkansas 105, Holla Bend National Wildlife Refuge across the Arkansas River to the south and Dardanelle Lock and Dam on the Arkansas River at Russellville.